 When I was a lot younger, I had a ton of them on my cheeks and chin and lemme tell you, they drove me kookoo for cocoa puffs.

-I already had self-confidence issues back then–who doesn’t- so having crazy pores all over my face made it so much worse.
+I already had self-confidence issues back then because of my acne, so having crazy pores all over my face made it so much worse.

-Luckily, I’ve been able to heal them over time and I wanted to help you do the same!
+Luckily, I’ve been able to help them appear smaller over time and I want to help you do the same!